-In the first step of the procedure the key concepts which were present in the text were gathered as a set of potential tags.
-These key concepts consist of person-names, organization names and trademarks which are the chief actors of the news, places which can be directly assigned to it and noun phrases which can summarize well the general content of the news.
+In the first step, key concepts being present in the text were gathered as a set of potential tags.
+These key concepts consist of personnames, organization names and trademarks which are the chief actors of the news, places which can be directly assigned to it and noun phrases which can summarize well the general content of the news.

 Named Entity Recognition and normalization The standard classes of Named Entities (NE) (i.e. person, location, organization and miscellaneous) were the targets of chief actor extraction from news archive as well.
 Previous results proved that slight changes in the domain can lead to a significant drop in performance.
 Based on these issues, we decided to build subdomain specific corpora and employ different models in news channels.
-The selection of documents for manual NE annotation was done randomly from the archive, seeking a uniform spread in time (from 1999 to 2009) to avoid having too much news about one particular topic in the training set.
+The selection of documents for manual NE annotation was done randomly from the archive, seeking a uniform spread in time (from 1999 to 2009) to avoid having too much news about one particular topic.

 Conditional Random Fields [8], utilizing the rich feature set for Hungarian NE Recognition [18] were trained on the six subcorpora and on the whole corpus.
 NE extraction was carried out by different models according to their categories and the model trained on the whole NE corpus was applied to documents not belonging to the above-mentioned six categories (containing 23% of articles in total).
 In order to add NEs as tags to articles, their normalized forms had to be found.
 Two steps of normalization were performed, namely lemmatization and abbreviation resolution.